-This course introduces students to business-related aspects of the American legal system.
-Students are exposed to a variety of areas including constitutional law, administrative law, dispute resolution, business formation and equal employment opportunity as well as contracts, torts and property.
-The emphases of the course are issue recognition and the resolution of such issues through application of legal principles.
+This course introduces students to businessrelated aspects of the American legal system.
+Students are exposed to a variety of including constitutional areas administrative law, dispute resolution, business formation and equal employment opportunity as well as contracts, torts and property.
+The emphases of the course are issue recognition and the resolution of such through application issues of legal principles.